Bhupesh-V/dvs/README.md

 ### Important

-- If you are on Windows, enable [linux container support](https://learn.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/set-up-linux-containers) before using `dvs`.
+- If you are on Windows, enable [linux container support](https://learn.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/set-up-linux-containers) before using `dvs` (this should however be enabled by default).

 Extract the `dvs` executable and run it to verify that you see the following output.